mmguinness/CV/README.md

 ## Skills

-#### Creative
+#### Creative problem solver

 - Problem solving across all-scales - conceptual ideas down to small details
 - I am a visual thinker, one of my favourite parts of Makers has been discovering a new type of diagram almost every week.
 When stuck on a problem or short on time, I lean on diagramming and planning.
 For example in my [Chitter API](https://github.com/mmguinness/frontend-api-challenge) weekend challenge.

-#### Communication and Collaboration
+#### Strong verbal, visual and written communication

 - Developing briefs with clients/end-users and interpreting what is required
 - Collaboration with design team, consultants, building-contractors, stakeholders and end-users
-- Presentation skills, visual communication of ideas and presenting this to others
+- Presentation skills: visual communication of ideas and presenting this to others

-#### Professional
+#### Meticulous attention to detail

-- Meticulous attention to detail
+- Meticulous attention to detail - provide example
-- Experience in team-management
-- Time-management and delivering to a deadline
 - Strive for efficeincy in design solution and workflows

 ## Hobbies
 Every morning (almost!)
-I walk in Phoenix Park and listen to podcasts, including [TRXL](https://www.trxl.co/), [Practice Distrupted](https://practiceofarchitecture.com/podcast/), [The Laravel Podcast](https://laravelpodcast.com/episodes/apis-with-jess-archer).
+I walk in Phoenix Park and listen to podcasts about architecture, design, technology(& the overlap between them), culture and food.
+These include [TRXL](https://www.trxl.co/), [Practice Distrupted](https://practiceofarchitecture.com/podcast/), [The Laravel Podcast](https://laravelpodcast.com/episodes/apis-with-jess-archer) and [99% invisible](https://99percentinvisible.org/).

 I also enjoy [codewars](https://www.codewars.com/users/mmguinness), sketching, reading, gardening, cooking and baking sourdough bread.<br>
 <br>
-Some sketches and books I have been reading lately<br>
  <img src="./public/hobbies/Plant_2.jpg" alt="PlantOne" height="90" /><img src="./public/hobbies/book.jpg" alt="Books" height="90" /><img src="./public/hobbies/Plant_1.jpg" alt="PlantTwo" height="90" />